For-Profit Universities Looking to Partner with Community Colleges

 100 New Partnerships Announced by For-Profit

-The second system that has formed a partnership with the University of Phoenix is the Maricopa Community College System in Arizona.
-According to a press release at Bloomberg, the community college system will be working with the for-profit school to provide ongoing training in fields like business, healthcare, hospitality and manufacturing.
+The second system partnered with the University of Phoenix is the Maricopa Community College System in Arizona.
+According to a press release at Bloomberg, the community college system will work with for-profit schools to provide ongoing training in business, healthcare, hospitality, and manufacturing.
 Through the partnership, both the community colleges and the University of Phoenix will work directly with local employers to provide the training necessary to enhance the workforce in the state.

 “The Maricopa Community Colleges are committed to helping our students reach their educational goals, and part of that commitment is ensuring that they have as many ways as possible to achieve success,” Dr. Rufus Glasper, chancellor for the community college system, stated in the Bloomberg report.
 “This new partnership will provide a transition from associate’s to bachelor’s degree in areas like manufacturing, hospitality and business, where we know we need skilled workers and need them now.”